SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Encryption_in_DataMiner.md

 ## Encryption at rest

 DataMiner only encrypts passwords at rest, all other data is not encrypted by default.
 This behavior is not configurable in DataMiner.

-Note that it is possible to [enable Windows BitLocker](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings) to encrypt all data on disk.
+> [!NOTE]
+> To encrypt all data on disk, you can [enable Windows BitLocker](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings).

 ### Storage as a Service

-STaaS makes use of existing secure storage solutions of Microsoft Azure, which means that all data is encrypted at rest.
+DataMiner Storage as a Service (STaaS) makes use of existing secure storage solutions of Microsoft Azure, which means that all data is encrypted at rest.

 ### Cassandra

 If you are using Cassandra enterprise edition, we recommend enabling the [transparent_encryption_options](https://docs.datastax.com/en/security/6.7/security/secEncryptTDE.html), effectively encrypting all your database data at rest.
-This option is not available in Apache Cassandra, so we recommend to enable disk encryption on the operating system level.
+This option is not available in Apache Cassandra, so we recommend enabling disk encryption on the operating system level for this.

 ### OpenSearch

-OpenSearch does not have the option to encrypt data at rest, for this reason we recommend to enable disk encryption on the operating system level.
+OpenSearch does not have the option to encrypt data at rest.
+For this reason, we recommend enabling disk encryption on the operating system level.

 ### ElasticSearch

-ElasticSearch does not have the option to encrypt data at rest, for this reason we recommend to enable disk encryption on the operating system level.
+ElasticSearch does not have the option to encrypt data at rest.
+For this reason, we recommend enabling disk encryption on the operating system level.